An Agnostic doubts the validity of the Gospels

 Hank: I have no idea what there motivation was.
 Throughout history, people have died and been persecuted for other religions.
 We have no idea what they were thinking.
 People do weird things.

 Matt: You are correct.
 Countless thousands have died for their beliefs.
-But let me try and make a point.
+But let me try to make a point.
 Muslims, for example, believe in Islam and die for what they believe about the Quran.
 The Quran does not say that Mohammed rose from the dead, performed any miracles, etc. Yet, Muslims will die for Islam.
-What makes the account of the disciples different is that they said and proclaimed that the reason they were doing what they were doing was because Jesus had risen from the dead.
+What makes the account of the disciples different is that they said and proclaimed that the reason they were doing what they were doing was that Jesus had risen from the dead.
 Any followers of a religion can become fanatical and even suicidal.
 It neither proves or disproves the validity of that religion.
 But, with the followers of Christ, the disciples specifically and publicly declared that Jesus had risen from the dead.
-There were many people alive at that time we could've disputed this, but, as far as I am know, there are no ancient records of any disputations.
+There were many people alive at that time who could've disputed this; but, as far as I am know, there are no ancient records of any disputations.
 If Jesus had not risen, all the Jews had to do was produce a body.
 Anyway, the claims of the disciples themselves are the motivation.

 Hank: There are no records of dispute because any heretical texts that existed during the Crusades or Inquisition were destroyed.

 Matt: How do you know that?
 There have been many archaeological discoveries of ancient documents since the Crusades and the Inquisition.
 Therefore, your argument doesn't carry very much weight.